Elesh-Norn/Blog/content/Game_Jam_PyDis.md

 If you have python 3, you can clone [my repo](https://github.com/Elesh-Norn/game-jam-2020) and play the game, by following the instructions.

+Edit 10/05/2020: I actually won the Gamejam.
+I am super proud, especially given the quality of other participants submission.

+It has been livestreamed on Youtube and you can find the video here.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/KkLXMvKfEgs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+My Game has been played at [2:06:38](https://youtu.be/KkLXMvKfEgs?t=7598), me speaking a few words akwardly at [02:52:00](https://youtu.be/KkLXMvKfEgs?t=10328), and the big reveal starting at [03:47:14](https://youtu.be/KkLXMvKfEgs?t=13634)

 If you wish to see other participants' creations and take over the theme, go check the [python discord](https://github.com/python-discord/game-jam-2020) repo!
 If you wish to join the discord, you can find their website [here](https://pythondiscord.com/).

+- Gem matcher by [Artemis](https://github.com/python-discord/game-jam-2020/tree/master/Finalists/artemis) is really cool.
+The UI is responsive and well designed and it have the best tutorial.

+- Triple Block by [gamer gang team](https://github.com/python-discord/game-jam-2020/tree/master/Finalists/gamer_gang) is the most professional looking game.
+I can easily imagine playing this on some browser or phone.

+- 3 strings! by [Who's Rem](https://github.com/python-discord/game-jam-2020/tree/master/Participants/Whos_Rem) had the same concept than my game but approached it more rythm based.
+It's technically impressive and I wish we would have combined our games.

 Arcade site is [here](https://arcade.academy/) and the arcade discord [here](https://discord.gg/ZjGDqMp).